iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

   * File : [7-file](./7-file)
   * Required : A shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

-> 💡*Fun Fact : It is a good file that cuts iron without making a noise.
+> 🦉 *Proverb : It is a good file that cuts iron without making a noise.
 Italian Proverbs.*

 * **8. Save current state of directory**
   * File : [8-cwd_state](./8-cwd_state)